-Project budgets should include funding for work through December 2026.
+Project budgets may include funding for up to 24 months of work (through December 2027).
 Organizations are encouraged to build on their existing programs, using WPF funding to supplement or enhance those efforts.

 Project budgets should be all-inclusive, including any fees to partner organizations or consultants.
 This information can be provided in the proposal narrative.